-Changing your name through marriage
+Changing your name through marriage in Queensland

 Many people choose to use their spouse’s surname once they’re married.
 However, changing your name through marriage is not compulsory.
 It’s a custom and not the law.

-You do not need to ‘apply’ to ‘change’ your name, legally you may choose to use your partners surname as soon as you are married.
 The process to change your name on official documents is very straight forward, you just need to show proof of your marriage in the form of your ‘official Marriage Certificate’ which you will obtain from the Office of Births, Deaths and Marriages in the State that you were married.

 How to change your name through marriage